 This Achille and Pier Giacomo Castiglioni “Snoopy” Lamp by FLOS S.p.A., Italy, features a fantastic red shade in an ode to (RED) besides being absolutely one-of-a-kind in its luminous nature.

 The unique ‘Red Pops for (RED)’ rendering of the Parlor Grand piano adds to Steinway & Sons’ already existing elegant repository, a serenading star for charity.

 In addition to these editions labeled 01/01 and produced particularly for the (RED) Auction are a 2012 Range Rover, a ravishing rendition of Hermes’ iconic Cavale saddle created in red leather with custom red stitching; a Russian cosmonaut suit; a pair of Damien Hirst ‘Spin Chairs’ designed by Jasper Morrison and a custom Jaeger-LeCoultre Atmos “561” Clock with unique red accents.

-  Also limited-edition-ed is an auction catalogue by star illustrator Richard Allan, featuring photographs of the collectibles by renowned photographer and filmmaker Andrew Zuckerman.
-Introductory essays by actor, poet and author Stephen Fry and Bono accompany the content alongside commentary from Jony and Marc, themselves.
+Also, limited-edition-ed is an auction catalog by star illustrator Richard Allan, featuring photographs of the collectibles by renowned photographer and filmmaker Andrew Zuckerman.
+Introductory essays by actor, poet, and author Stephen Fry and Bono accompany the content alongside commentary from Jony and Marc themselves.
 Highlights from the auction will light up London and Hong Kong in advance of the sale before the entire collection illuminates New York in a public showing beginning 18 November.

 [Via – Newswire]